Table of contents

-All About Cairns
+All About Cairns Reviews

 Cairns is a coastal city in Far North Queensland, Australia.
 The area is known by the traditional owners, in the local Yidinji language as Gimuy.
 However, in colonial history, the city was discovered by the English in 1876 and named after Sir William Wellington Cairns.
 Today the city is the 5th biggest in Queensland, and 14th in Australia.

-Where is Cairns on the Map?
+Where is Cairns in Australia?

 Arts and Recreation